Blightmud/Blightmud/resources/help/lua_triggers.md

 - `count`    Number of times this trigger will match before being removed (default: 0 = infinite)
 - `enabled`  Sets the enabled status of the trigger

+## Callback
+The callback function for a trigger will receive two values, the first is the matches and the second is the complete trigger line with ansi escapes intact.

 ##

 ***blight:enable_trigger(id, enabled)***